2022- NC State Extension Gardener Travel Study Adventure to England

 Day 7 – Friday, May 27, 2022

 Following breakfast, we will visit nearby Knightshayes Court, one of the finest examples anywhere of the Gothic Revival country house.
 The extraordinary “medieval romantic” interiors give an atmospheric insight into grand country living and the celebrated garden features a water lily pool, topiary, specimen

-trees, rare shrubs, seasonal color and an impressive Victorian kitchen garden which supplies fresh, organic fruit and vegetables to the property’s restaurant.
+trees, rare shrubs, seasonal color, and an impressive Victorian kitchen garden that supplies fresh, organic fruit and vegetables to the property’s restaurant.

 Kew Garden Michael Burton CC-BY

 After breakfast this morning we depart for our full-day visit to the RHS Chelsea Flower Show, which holds a rare position as a great British tradition and an exciting source of inspiration and advice.
 One of the highlights of the show is the collection of over 20 full-sized show gardens.
 Inside the Great Marquee visitors have their senses ravished by the hundreds of floral displays, many of them incorporating new, rare, and unusual plants.
 Other popular features here include flower arranging, floristry, and garden design marquees, courtyard gardens, window boxes, and hanging baskets.

 We return to our hotel in the evening.

 Day 9 – Sunday, May 29, 2022